DokAndMax/Lab2-MTSD/README.md

 ## How to build
 #### 1. Clone the repository
-Download and install Git from the official site.
+- Download and install Git from the official site.
-Clone the repository from GitHub using the `git clone <url>` command from the command line or terminal.
+- Clone the repository from GitHub using the `git clone <url>` command from the command line or terminal.
 The URL can be found on the repository page on GitHub.

 #### 2. Install the required software
-Download and install the ***.NET 7 SDK*** from the official Microsoft website.
+- Download and install the ***.NET 7 SDK*** from the official Microsoft website.
-Install any code editor such as **Visual Studio Code** or **Visual Studio**.
+- Install any code editor such as **Visual Studio Code** or **Visual Studio**.

 #### 3. Assemble the project
-Open a command prompt or terminal and navigate to the project code folder.
+- Open a command prompt or terminal and navigate to the project code folder.
-Run the `dotnet restore` command to install all project dependencies.
+- Run the `dotnet restore` command to install all project dependencies.
-Run the `dotnet build` command to build the project.
+- Run the `dotnet build` command to build the project.

 #### 4. Run the tests
-Run the `dotnet test` command to run the tests.
+- Run the `dotnet test` command to run the tests.

-If you get any error while compiling, make sure that all dependencies and required libraries are installed and configured correctly on your system.
-You can also check the compiler and linker settings in Visual Studio.

 ### My [Commit that breaks unit test](https://github.com/DokAndMax/Lab2-MTSD/commit/91247b55c1069ac9562fc8750804ab1d65bf9358)